Updated November 2023

 The light body and fruit-forward profile of Beaujolais Nouveau – or any Gamay – lends itself to drinking with a slight chill.

-It’s recommended that most red wines are drunk at cellar temperature, between 53-65°F (12-18°C).
+Typical serving rules recommend to drink most red wines at cellar temperature, between 53-65°F (12-18°C).
 Lighter-body wines, such as Gamay or Pinot Noir, should be at the bottom end of the spectrum, around 55°F (13°C).
 At this temperature, the flavors are more vibrant and refreshing.